JAIR0MEL0/ServiceNow-Cluster-Analysis/README.md

-# Clustering Analysis for Service Desk and Incident tickets ServiceOne
+# Clustering Analysis for Service Desk and Incident tickets ServiceNow
 This repository will support all elements to complete analysis of the ServiceNow Data Set

 ## About the Dataset